What is the Koebner

 The development of the psoriatic arthritis following surface injury is sometimes referred to as deep Koebner phenomenon.

 The symptoms of Koebner phenomenon are treated the same way as psoriasis and psoriatic arthritis are treated.
-Skin lesions may be treated with topical medications, ultraviolet light therapy, or oral medications.
-You should also consult a dermatologist who specializes in treating psoriasis.
+If you experience symptoms, you should consult a dermatologist who specializes in treating psoriasis.
+For skin lesions, they may recommend topical medications, ultraviolet light therapy, or oral medications.

 Psoriatic arthritis is usually treated with a combination of medications.
-Mild cases may be treated with nonsteroidal anti-inflammatory drugs (NSAIDs).
-If you have a more serious case, you may need drugs that suppress the immune system.
+Mild cases may only require nonsteroidal anti-inflammatory drugs (NSAIDs).
+If you have a more serious case, you might need drugs that suppress the immune system.

-You may also need steroid injections directly into the affected joint to reduce inflammation and other symptoms.
+Your dermatologist could suggest steroid injections be made directly into the affected joint, which will reduce inflammation and other symptoms.
 If the damage has been too great, you may need a joint replacement.

 If you notice scaly patches of skin, you should have them diagnosed by a dermatologist.
 There are several other conditions that leave dry patches of skin, such as eczema or seborrhea.
 Getting a confirmed diagnosis will help make sure you get the best treatment.

-Be sure to pay attention to skin that comes in contact with your waistband or bra or other clothing that might irritate the skin.
-The earlier you can spot the signs, the earlier it can be treated and the sooner you can find relief.
+Be sure to pay attention to skin that comes in contact with your waistband or bra or other clothing that might irritate it.
+The earlier you can spot the signs, the earlier it can be treated, and the sooner you can find relief.

 There’s no way to predict who will develop this condition, but having psoriasis is the key risk factor.
-In general, people with psoriasis are advised to take care of their skin with greater urgency than the general public.
+In general, people with psoriasis are advised to take greater care of their skin than the general public.
 Taking care of your skin means the following:

 - Use a moisturizer and a humidifier if you live in an area with especially low humidity.